-You already have a somewhat strong relationship with them and they have provided references, testimonials, reviews and so on for your brand.
+You already have a somewhat strong relationship with them and they have provided references, testimonials, reviews, and so on for your brand.
 Don’t take them for granted.
-Show gratitude and nurture your promoters.
+Show gratitude and take time to nurture your promoters.

 Here are some tips on closing the loop with your promoters:

 Give them rewards – thank you emails, merchandise and so on.

 Ask for referrals – they will be happy to recommend your brand, especially if you offer free credits.